OlleLinderos/.emacs.d/README.md

 * JavaScript using [Tern](http://ternjs.net/)
 * PHP with [php-extras](https://marmalade-repo.org/packages/php-extras)

-### Projectile
+### Projectile & Perspective
-Projectile brings clever project management to Emacs, allowing you to work with serveral different projects in your client.
+[Projectile](https://github.com/bbatsov/projectile) brings clever project management to Emacs, allowing you to work with serveral different projects in your client.
 I wouldn't be able to use Emacs for my day job without this.

+[Perspective](https://github.com/nex3/perspective-el) brings workspaces to Emacs, allowing you to work on serveral projects simultaneously.

-Sprinkled with [persp-projectile](https://github.com/bbatsov/persp-projectile) on top to keep buffers from different projects separated.
+Sprinkled with [persp-projectile](https://github.com/bbatsov/persp-projectile) to get that fluidity.

 ### Emmet
 You already know what it does.